Physics-informed Guided Disentanglement in Generative Networks: Experiments

 Plots in Fig.~\ref{fig:plots} show estimation versus ground-truth.
 In average, the estimation error is $0.99\%$ for raindrop, $3.55\%$ for dirt, and $23.51\%$ for fog.
 The very low $\sigma$ error for raindrop is to be imputed to the defocus blur that drastically changes scene appearance, while higher error for $\beta$ must be imputed to the logarithmic dependency of the fog model.
 Nevertheless, translations preserve realism (cf. Fig.~\ref{fig:qualitative-fog}).\\

 \textbf{Full model ($w=\{w_d,w_{nd}\}$).} To evaluate the quality of our full raindrop model, we incorporate this time the non-differentiable parameters (i.e. $s$, $p$, $t$) which are estimated with our genetic strategy in Sec.~\ref{sec:method-genetic} for 4 types of drops, with a genetic population size of 10.
 As shown in Fig.~\ref{fig:porav-dist}, LPIPS metric privileges our full model-guided estimation ($\mathcal{T}_{W_{\text{Mod}}}(\tilde{w})$) while FID suffers compared to using differentiable parameters only.
 However, we very significantly outperform~\cite{porav2019can} also qualitatively~(Fig.~\ref{fig:porav-qualitative}).
 The mitigated results are explained by the much more complex optimization problem having many more parameters, and by the limited computation time for genetic iterations.
-However, this let us foresee applications in high-dimensionality problems where manual approximation is not always possible or with a less accurate model (see ablations Sec.~\ref{sec:exp-ablation-complexity}).\\ Results on the $\text{clear}\mapsto{}\text{rain}_\text{drop}$ task in Fig.~\ref{fig:disentanglement-full} are coherent with above insights as the full model estimation, although effective, exhibits slightly lower quality disentanglement.
+However, this let us foresee applications in high-dimensionality problems where manual approximation is not always possible or with a less accurate model (see ablations Sec.~\ref{sec:exp-ablation-complexity}).
+Moreover, we stress that the manual optimization could be challenging and time consuming~(cf.~Sec.~\ref{sec:exp-ablation}).\\ Results on the $\text{clear}\mapsto{}\text{rain}_\text{drop}$ task in Fig.~\ref{fig:disentanglement-full} are coherent with above insights as the full model estimation, although effective, exhibits slightly lower quality disentanglement.